AndreyKoudr/TCAD/README.md

-# TCAD - templated 3D CAD
+# TCAD - templated CAD, full 3D CAD in source code

 - (1) As simple as any STL
-- (2) All in front of you, no objs, libs, millions of dlls
+- (2) All is open, all in front of you, no first or third-party libs, no millions of dlls
 - (3) Simple, mostly one-line code
 - (4) Easy debugging, heavily commented
 - (5) Free to change